aturner-epcc/a2v12-post/about/policies/diversity-inclusion.md

 ### Participant Selection

-ARCHER staff should consider carefully where they advertise the event and to whom.
+ARCHER2 staff should consider carefully where they advertise the event and to whom.
 Think about reaching out to new communities who could benefit.
 The choice of language is crucial in encouraging participation and images should show a diverse range of participants, helping potential participants to identify with those that have previously attended events.

 ### Speakers